Bharat Ane Nenu: Plot

 Set in 2013, United Andhra Pradesh, Bharath Ram, a brilliant and curious student, graduates with his 5th degree from Oxford.
 After celebrating, his paternal uncle Varadarajulu tells him that his father, Raghava Rao, Chief Minister of Andhra Pradesh, died from a stroke.
 Bharath flies home and reminisces.

 As a child, Bharath spent most of his time with his mother and best friend, Subhash, as his father was busy setting up a political party with Varadarajulu, who was the party president.
 After breaking a small promise, his mother scolds him and tells him about the importance of commitments.
 She dies in her sleep afterwards, impacting Bharath immensely.
 Raghava Rao then takes care of him at home, but Varadarajulu tells him that he must prepare for the upcoming elections and suggests he remarry to give Bharath a new mother.
 He has another child, Siddharth, with his new wife.
 Bharath's attempts to bond with his stepmother fail, so he spends more time at Subhash's house.
 Soon, Subhash's parents get jobs in London, and Bharat wants to go with them, to which Raghava Rao reluctantly agrees.

 In a flashback, Bharath arrives in India and attends his father's funeral.
 Varadarajulu tells Bharath that his father had to be hospitalised.
 Varadarajulu informs Bharath that his father was hospitalised due to the cold and that Siddharth completed the final rites.
 This causes speculation about the next Chief Minister.
 Bharath becomes frustrated with the chaotic atmosphere and is introduced to politicians like Sripathi Rao and Manohar.
 As Bharath prepares to return to London, Varadarajulu cancels his ticket, and he suggests Bharath as the next Chief Minister.
 Bharath objects and asks Varadarajulu to accede instead, but he opposes since his position would cause intra-party conflict.
 Despite his inexperience, Bharath becomes the CM and restores law and order using his strict policies and novel ideas, earning the opposition's ire.
-He falls in love with a girl named Vasumathi and instantly falls in love with her.
+He comes across a girl named Vasumathi and instantly falls in love with her.
 Bharath surprises Vasumathi by calling her and asking her out about kindling romance.
 Bharath prompts an investigation into money laundering among politicians, but Varadarajulu stops the investigation and invites Bharath to a small party where they collaborate and scheme to surprise him.
 Bharath decides to remove corruption from politics.